 How Is VAT Taxed in Iceland?

-VAT in Iceland is charged at two rates: the standard rate of 24 percent and the reduced rate of 11 percent on certain products.
-Since 2015, the 24-percent standard rate has been applied for almost all goods, whereas the 11-percent reduced rate is applied to things such as accommodations; books, newspapers, and magazines; and food and alcohol.
+The VAT in Iceland is charged at two rates: the standard rate of 24 percent and the reduced rate of 11 percent on certain products.
+Since 2015, the 24 percent standard rate has been applied for almost all goods, whereas the 11-percent reduced rate is applied to things such as accommodations, books, newspapers, magazines, food, and alcohol.

 VAT Charged on Tourism-Related Activities